 - Unexplained, recurring injuries

 - Physical signs of restraint such as bruises and abrasions

 - Resident’s sudden change in behavior especially when certain caregivers are around

 Emotional and psychological abuse: Acts of verbal assault such as threats, humiliation, yelling at and ridicule that causes elderly residents to feel extreme sadness, fear and anxiety.
 This type of abuse can be more difficult to observe than physical abuse.
 However emotional and psychological abuse can leave lasting effects on the elderly and can even contribute to the decline of physical health.
 It is important to understand that psychological abuse can also be inflicted in a nonverbal manner.
 Some examples include ignoring the resident by giving them the silent treatment and isolating them from other residents and activities.
 Indicators of emotional and physical abuse include the following:

 - Unusual behavior such as rocking or sucking

 The Carlson Law Firm Can Help

-Putting your loved one in a nursing home care facility is a major decision to make.
+Putting your loved one in a nursing home care facility can be a difficult decision to make.
 You are trusting someone with your loved one’s life.
 When that trust is broken, it can leave you questioning if you made the right decision.
 But it is never your fault.
 You can hold the responsible parties accountable for your loved one’s nursing home abuse and neglect.
 If you want real accountability, contact our expert nursing home abuse and neglect attorneys today.
-The Carlson Law Firm is veteran owned and operated law firm.
+The Carlson Law Firm is a veteran-owned and operated law firm.
 We take the living condition of our veterans seriously.
 We have more than 40 years of experience protecting the rights of those who have suffered from nursing home negligence.
 In addition to our success, our firm has the leading nursing home abuse and neglect attorneys in the country.

 - Written by Kazia Conway